Sequels, Unfinished Works

 Whenever I went in and made changes in one of Louis’s manuscripts I would try to add details that came from Louis’s life.
 A good example is in "Fighters Should be Hungry."
 Louis lived in Portland, Oregon for awhile.
 He trained in the gym that was under Wiley Spivey’s Poolroom.
 Although Louis set the story in Portland and Astoria he did not mention Spivey’s.
 The mention and description of the place were details I added to the story from my knowledge of Louis’s life.
 If I’m writing as Louis L’Amour and if I take things out or change them I try to do it in a manner that is as much like Louis might have done as possible even to the point of using his own experiences.

 Louis left hundreds of unfinished stories.
 With a couple of exceptions, I am not going to finish them.
-We will be publishing a project in the future that will include many of these and in that I will try to put all the projects and as much as I know of what Louis had planned in context.
+Louis L'Amour's Lost Treasures is a publishing a project that includes many of these and in that I will try to put all the materials and as much as I know of what Louis had planned in context.
 As I mentioned above, I have already finished, fixed, edited, many of Dad’s stories.
 I only do this when the trajectory of the story is clear to me, to do anything else takes it away from being “his.”
 If I know I have a fighting chance of doing it like he would do it then I’ll give it a go.

 Louis at his desk surrounded by notes, rough drafts, magazines, etc.